03. Chemical Nomenclature

 This event is limited to the first 20 entries

-Coordinators: Dr. Chaudhery M. Hussain, Dr. Kevin J. Koh, and Dr. Ara Kahyaoglu
+Coordinators: Dr. Chaudhery M. Hussain and Dr. Alfredo Castro

 BACKGROUND and Objectives

-In the early beginnings of chemistry, the chemical name of a compound and its chemical formula had little or no relationship.
+Initially, in chemistry, a compound's chemical name and formula were largely unrelated.
 Modern naming methods have corrected this lack of connection between chemical formulas and chemical names.
 Mastery of these methods is an important part of communication in the scientific community.
-This event assesses both the level at which students can communicate using the International Union of Pure and Applied Chemistry (IUPAC) naming rules and their familiarity with the older common names.
+This event assesses both the level to which students can communicate using the International Union of Pure and Applied Chemistry (IUPAC) naming rules and their familiarity with older common names.

 EVENT-SPECIFIC REQUIREMENTS

 A team of three students must complete this event.
-Each of the three students will work independently on separate tests simultaneously.
-Once the test is complete, the three people's combined scores will yield a raw score.
+Each of the three students will work independently on separate exams simultaneously.
+Once the exam is complete, the combined scores of the three people will yield a raw score.

-- During a 25-minute session, students take a computerized test customized for the NJCO.
+During a 25-minute session, students take a computerized exam customized for the NJCO.
 The exam assesses a student's ability to name and write the formulas for the following types of compounds:

-- ionic compounds containing polyatomic ions (ex., sodium tetraborate)
+Ionic compounds containing polyatomic ions (e.g., sodium tetraborate)

-- simple molecular compounds (ex: CO2; note that subscripts would be written as regular numbers in the program)
+Simple molecular compounds (e.g., CO2; note that subscripts would be written as regular numbers in the program)

-- organic compounds, including aliphatic, alicyclic, and aromatic compounds (ex., isopropanol)
+Organic compounds, including aliphatic, alicyclic, and aromatic compounds (e.g., isopropanol)

-- organic compounds containing functional groups (ex., methyl ethanoate) - limited to one type of functional group per compound: hydroxyl, carboxyl, halogens, ethyl, and methyl, for example
+Organic compounds with functional groups (such as methyl ethanoate) can have only one type of functional group per compound, such as hydroxyl, carboxyl, or halogen.

 PREPARING FOR THE EXAM

-- You will get access to at least two demo quizzes via an online learning management system for 2024; details will be posted here when available.
+You will have access to at least two demo exams via an online learning management system for 2026; details will be posted here as they become available.

-- The program occasionally accepts more than one answer.
-Certain notations, such as using parentheses and brackets and properly capitalizing element symbols, must be entered correctly.
+The program occasionally accepts more than one answer.
+Specific notations, such as using parentheses and brackets and properly capitalizing element symbols, must be entered correctly.
 Therefore, students must familiarize themselves with the testing platform we will be using.

-- A periodic table will be provided on the quiz page - no papers, books, or other materials, printed, digital, or online, are allowed.
+A periodic table will be provided on the exam page.
+No printed, digital, or online materials, including papers or books, are allowed.

-- The exam uses a learning management system, and students are encouraged to access the system and try the demo quizzes ASAP.
+The exam uses a learning management system, and students are kindly encouraged to access it and attempt the demo exams at their earliest convenience.
 The lockdown browser will be installed on the computers provided on Event Day.

 NOTES ABOUT THE EXAM

-- The exam on Event Day will present the questions in a random format, and the answers will not be shown (type in answers; subscripts and superscripts are not available; read the instructions on the quiz carefully).
+The exam on Event Day will present the questions in a random format, and the answers will not be shown (type in answers; subscripts and superscripts are not available; read the instructions on the exam carefully).

-- Students may not fast-forward, skip questions, or return to a test question after they type in an answer.
+Students may not fast-forward, skip questions, or return to a question after they type in an answer.
 The correct answers to the questions will not be provided.